-Right about the beginning of 1998, I started on a software project I call Super_Z that enables my computer to super accurately measure all of the necessary parameters of individual speakers and the exact performance of crossover systems over the entire audio spectrum.
+Right about the beginning of 1998, I started on a software project I call Super_Z that

-For the first time in my twenty years of speaker designing and building, I am able to close the design loop by actually measuring each drivers parameters for use as input to the design formulae, predicting the best designs of both the cabinets and the crossovers and then proving these designs and refining them with real measurements taken from real working speaker systems.
+Thousands of data points are collected and computer analyzed to yield all of the relevant information to design perfectly, mathematically optimized cabinets and crossovers.
+For the first time in my twenty years of speaker designing and building, I am able to close the design loop by actually measuring each drivers parameters for use as input to the design formulae, predicting the best designs of both the cabinets and the crossovers and then proving these designs and refining them with real measurements taken from real working speaker systems. |

 Theoretical performance of the crossover, in various wiring schemes,

-showing amplitude and phase with correction for the differing relative efficiencies of the drivers.
+showing amplitude and phase with correction for the differing relative

 Actual linear measurement of voltage sums from the output of each section